atsentia/ml-diffucoder/jax_lm/README.md

 ### Benchmark Results

-Performance benchmarks show JAX consistently outperforms PyTorch:
+Performance characteristics:
-- **CPU**: ~25% faster due to XLA optimization
+- **CPU**: Benefits from XLA optimization and JIT compilation
-- **GPU**: Expected 1.5-2x speedup with proper tuning
+- **GPU**: Efficient memory usage and kernel fusion
-- **TPU**: Designed for 2-5x speedup with native XLA support
+- **TPU**: Native XLA support and optimized for TPU architecture

-*Note: Actual performance depends on model size, batch size, and hardware configuration.
-Run the benchmark suite on your hardware for precise measurements.*
+*Note: Performance depends on many factors including model size, batch size, sequence length, hardware configuration, and specific use case.
+JAX and PyTorch each have their strengths - we recommend benchmarking on your specific hardware and workload.*

 ### Running Benchmarks